semaphoreci/docs/docs/ci-cd-environment/aws-support.md

 ## Features

-- Run self-hosted agents in Linux and Windows machines
+- Run self-hosted agents in Linux, Windows and MacOS machines
 - [Dynamically increase and decrease](#scaling-based-on-job-demand) the number of agents available based on your job demand
 - Deploy [multiple stacks of agents](#multiple-stacks), one for each self-hosted agent type
 - [Access agent EC2 instances](#agent-instance-access) via SSH or using [AWS Systems Manager Session Manager][aws session manager]